slimtoolkit/slim/README.md

 Don't worry about manually creating Seccomp and AppArmor security profiles.
 You shouldn't have to become an expert in Linux syscalls, Seccomp and AppArmor to have secure containers.
 Even if you do know enough about it wasting time reverse engineering your application behavior can be time-consuming.

-Slim will optimize and secure your containers by understanding your application and what it needs using various analysis techniques.
+SlimToolkit will optimize and secure your containers by understanding your application and what it needs using various analysis techniques.
 It will throw away what you don't need, reducing the attack surface of your container.
 What if you need some of those extra things to debug your container?
 You can use dedicated debugging side-car containers for that (more details below).

-Understand your container image before and after you optimize it using the `xray` command in the `slim` app or the [**Slim.AI SaaS**](https://portal.slim.dev/login?invitecode=invite.1s85zlfnYX0p5TT1XKja49pAHbL) where you can get even more powerful insights including how your container image changed.

-Slim has been used with Node.js, Python, Ruby, Java, Go, Rust, Elixir and PHP (some app types) running on Ubuntu, Debian, CentOS, Alpine and even Distroless.
+SlimToolkit has been used with Node.js, Python, Ruby, Java, Go, Rust, Elixir and PHP (some app types) running on Ubuntu, Debian, CentOS, Alpine and even Distroless.

 Note that some application stacks do require advanced container probing to make sure that all dynamically loaded components are detected.
 See the `--http-probe*` flags for more details to know how you can define custom probe commands.
 In some cases you might also need to use the `--include-path` flag to make sure everything your application needs is included (e.g., `ubuntu.com` python SPA app container image [example](https://github.com/slimtoolkit/examples/tree/master/3rdparty/ubuntu-com) where the client side template files are explicitly included).